-Marc has a Bachelor of Business from RMIT.
+Marc has a Bachelor of Business Degree from the Royal Melbourne Institute of Technology.
 He is a Member of the Institute of Chartered Accountants in Australia, the Institute of Chartered Secretaries Australia, and a Graduate Member of the Australian Institute of Company Directors.